by Amanda Kastrinos

 Universal Design aids students with learning disabilities

-In order to teach to these students and the rest of your class, researchers Stan F. Shaw, Sally S. Scott and Joan M. McGuire applied the principles of Universal Design to teaching LD students.
+In order to teach to these students and the rest of your class, researchers Joan M. McGuire, Sally S. Scott and Stan F. Shaw applied the principles of Universal Design (UD) to teaching LD students.
 These nine guidelines are intended to reduce LD students’ reliance on accommodations while improving instruction for students at all levels.

 1. Equitable Use – Instruction should be accessible and available to all students, no matter their ability.
 I believe this principle is especially important for online students, as instructors should make sure students have the same access to resources whether or not they are on campus.
 Scott, McGuire and Shaw advise using online courseware, like Canvas, to make materials available to everyone.